-The ST72F321 and ST72321 devices are members of the ST7 microcontroller family designed for mid-range applications
+The ST72F521 and ST72521B devices are members of the ST7 microcontroller family designed for mid-range applications with a CAN bus interface (Controller Area Network).

 All devices are based on a common industrystandard 8-bit core, featuring an enhanced instruction set and are available with FLASH or ROM program memory.